 Who can administer TPN?

 Normally TPN is administered in a hospital, but under certain conditions and with proper patient and caregiver education, it may also be used at home for long-term therapy.
-TPN solution is mixed daily under sterile conditions.
+TPN solution is prepared under sterile conditions.
 Maintaining sterility is essential for preventing infection.
 For this reason, the outside tubing leading from the bag of solution to the catheter is changed daily, and special dressings covering the catheter are changed every other day.

 What is a central line?

-A central line (central venous catheter) is a thin, flexible hollow tube that is be placed under your babies skin into a vein in their chest close to their heart.
+A central line (central venous catheter) is a thin, flexible hollow tube that is placed under your babies skin into a vein in their chest close to their heart.
 The other end of the line sits outside their body.